-The second step in initializing the UART is to set the Line Control Register at Base Address +3.
+The second initializing step is to set the Line Control Register at Base Address +3.
 This register defines word length, stop bits, parity, and the DLAB.

 Bits 0 and 1 control word length and allow word lengths from 5 to 8 bits.
 Bit settings are extracted by subtracting 5 from the desired word length.